ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-testing.rst

 Working tests should exist for as much code as possible.
 At a minimum code developed or modified within the SKA Project should have working tests.
-Overall code coverage for all web projects is expected to adhere to the `Software Testing Policy and Strategy`_.
+Overall code coverage for all web projects is expected to adhere to the :doc:`Software Testing Policy and Strategy </policies/ska-testing-policy-and-strategy>`.

-.. _`Software Testing Policy and Strategy`: https://developer.skao.int/en/latest/policies/ska-testing-policy-and-strategy.html

 .. note::